 What type of content do you accept?

 Articles may have appeared elsewhere online or in print.
 Please note, we do not accept posts from professional marketers.
 If you are interested in sponsorship opportunities, please drop a line to our Executive Officer at

 What is the process?

 Submit your proposed contribution to in MS Word format.
-Submissions that comply with the below checklist will be assessed for suitability by the Managing Editor and approved by the Editorial Review Panel for publication.
+Submissions that comply with the below checklist will be assessed for suitability by the Managing Editor.
 By submitting you agree to our terms and conditions.
 Please ensure you include the following: